deividasst/nord_home_task_solution_1/README.md

 # Installation

-1. Install Java, Node and npm (make sure you are using Long Term Support node version 18.x.x) -- find out which node version you have by using 'node -v' command.
+1. Install, Node and npm (make sure you are using Long Term Support node version 18.x.x) -- find out which node version you have by using 'node -v' command.
 2. Run npm install